2011

 Data

-Teachers used the knowledge building principles and Knowledge Forum to teach selected topics.
-Data were collected from:
+used the knowledge building principles and Knowledge Forum to teach selected

-· Class and online observations.
+Class and online observations.

-· Online discussion notes and student portfolios
+Online discussion notes and student

-· Teachers and students interviews.
+Teachers and students interviews.

-· Student questionnaires
+Student questionnaires

-· Participation data.
+Participation data.

-· The SPOCK instrument developed by Shell et al (2005) - data on collaborative learning, knowledge building, self-regulation and questioning
+Shell et al (2005) - data on collaborative learning, knowledge building,

 Analysis

-Content analysis on the discussion notes, document analysis, thematic analysis of the interview transcripts, and statistical analyses on the student questionnaires and SPOCK data were conducted.
+analysis on the discussion notes, document analysis, thematic analysis of the

 Project Contact